michaldaniel/sort-torrents-python/README.md

 2. Navigate to the repository in terminal
 3. Run `pip3 install .`

+By default pip3 installs it into `~/.local/bin/`, if you don't like that talk to pip.

 ### Upgrade

 1. Navigate to the repository in terminal